tomingerson/mastering_java/README.md

-# mastering_java
+# Mastering Java
-Repo for all my session at FH Kiel "Mastering Java"
+Repo for all my session at FH Kiel "Mastering Java" in the winterterm 2018/19